impostorsguides/impostorsguides.github.io/rbenv/part-3/3-af-content.md

 .c.o:
 ```

 What is the `.c.o` syntax?
-If we Google ".c.o Makefile", we see [this StackOverflow post](https://web.archive.org/web/20230427182329/https://stackoverflow.com/questions/9233447/what-is-the-makefile-target-c-o-for){:target="_blank" rel="noopener"}, which tells us that:
+If we Google ".c.o Makefile", we see [this StackOverflow post](https://web.archive.org/web/20230427182329/https://stackoverflow.com/questions/9233447/what-is-the-makefile-target-c-o-for){:target="_blank" rel="noopener" }, which tells us that:

 > It's an old-fashioned suffix rule.
 The more up-to-date way to do it is to use a pattern rule:
 >
 > `%.o : %.c`

 This looks more familiar, i.e. we have two sides of a rule, separated by a colon.
-According to [MakefileTutorial.com](https://web.archive.org/web/20230723010515/https://makefiletutorial.com/#-wildcard-1){:target="_blank" rel="noopener"}, the `%` symbol is called a "wildcard".
+According to [MakefileTutorial.com](https://web.archive.org/web/20230723010515/https://makefiletutorial.com/#-wildcard-1){:target="_blank" rel="noopener" }, the `%` symbol is called a "wildcard".
 Here we're using it to state that, for each file with a `.c` extension, we want to make an identical target with a `.o` extension.

 What is the commend that this rule executes?